sirgawain0x/ocs-hack/DEPLOYMENT_GUIDE.md

 # Deployment Guide: Fixing Image Display on Vercel

 ## Problem
-Images are hardcoded to use `localhost:3845` URLs, which only work in development.
-When deployed to Vercel, these images won't display.
+Images now use relative paths (`/assets/...`) which work in both development and production environments.

 ## Solution Implemented
 We've created a flexible asset configuration system that adapts to different environments.